Hadoop-bigdata/Hadoop/Hadoop-Environment.md

 	' Exited (137) xx minutes(hours) ago' means the container is stop, you need to restart the container

 	```
-	$docker start 0f3ae72bcf3b
+	$docker start hadoop-master
 	//command to start the contianer
 	```
-	0f3ae72bcf3b is the address for the container, you can check it by command
+	hadoop-master is the name for the container, you can check it by command

 	```
 	$docker ps –a